Blockchainia/eterraverse-grant-supplement/Blockchainia_Cards_GDD.md

 ## Conclusion

-Blockchainia: CardBrawl utilizes a collect, craft, compete loop to create a strategic and dynamic card game, offering players a wealth of options for customization and tactical decision-making.
+Eterraverse: Dawn of Eterra utilizes a collect, craft, compete loop to create a strategic and dynamic card game, offering players a wealth of options for customization and tactical decision-making.